-On September 12, 2017 the District entered into a contract with Alliance Water Resources beginning October 9, 2017 to perform management, operation and management services for the District.
+On September 12, 2017 the District entered into a contract with Alliance Water Resources beginning October 9, 2017 to perform management, operation and maintenance services for the District.
+Also on September 12, 2017, the Board of Commissioners authorized the issuance of \$557,000 of revenue bonds related to the water improvements noted in Note F.